Wigan (speedway): History

-As Wigan Warriors they first competed in the 1947 Speedway National League Division Two finishing seventh from eight teams.
-The team lasted barely one season with the riders transferring to Fleetwood during April of the 1948 Speedway National League Division Two season, after just three fixtures had been completed.
+The team known as Wigan Warriors first competed in the 1947 Speedway National League Division Two, finishing seventh from eight teams.
+The team lasted barely one season with the riders transferring to Fleetwood to become the Fleetwood Flyers during April of the 1948 Speedway National League Division Two season, after just three away fixtures had been completed.
 Jack Gordon and Norman Hargreaves were the mainstays of the team which also featured Reg Lambourne, Cyril Cooper and Jack Winstanley.

 In 1952 and 1953, a team known as Wigan Panthers raced at the Woodhouse Lane Stadium, but there was no league racing.

 In 1960, the Wigan Warriors returned to Poolstock for open meetings during the summer months.